 Hong Kong has many nicknames- Fragrant Harbour is one (a literal translation of the Cantonese word: 香港 or Hong Kong.)
 Another is “Pearl of the Orient” which also doubles up as the name of another feature in the game.

-Another classic from ELK Studios.
-This slots towers above the rest.
-This game looks the bee’s-knees and it offers that nifty duo of features to boost your winning pot of cash.
-There are no two ways about it, this is a volatile game which makes the highs higher but also works the other way round, so it can lapse into slow mode.
-At its peak, this game offers 301,650 coins prize, which is astronomical, so stay motivated and try and hit a big pay-out.
+Careful though, as this is a volatile game which makes the highs higher but that also works the other way round, so it can lapse into slow mode.
+At its peak, this game offers a 301,650 coins prize, which is astronomical, so stay motivated and try and hit a big pay-out.
 Just watch your bankroll and play to a plan.